Gradus ad Parnassum: Classics

 The first application of the phrase is to a kind of Latin or Greek dictionary, in which the quantities of the vowels are marked in the words, to help beginners to understand the principles of Latin verse composition, in relation to the values of the metrical feet.

 The Gradus ad Parnassum made famous under the name of Jesuit Paul Aler (1656–1727), a schoolmaster, published in 1686, presented anew an earlier Thesaurus attributed to Pierre Joulet, sieur de Chastillon (1545–1621).
 This was not a general dictionary but a thesaurus of synonyms, epithets, verses and phrases in classical poetic usage.
-The work in Alers' form existed into the 19th century with the definitions as well as the entries written in Latin.
-Known to many generations of students throughout Europe, and passing through numerous editions, 19th century English-speaking schoolchildren knew the 1818 revision by Dr John Carey (1756–1826) simply as 'Carey's Gradus'.
+The work in Aler's form existed into the 19th century with the definitions as well as the entries written in Latin.
+Known to many generations of students throughout Europe, and passing through numerous editions, 19th-century English-speaking schoolchildren knew the 1818 revision by Dr John Carey (1756–1826) simply as 'Carey's Gradus'.
 It was specially intended for the study and appreciation of Latin poetry of the classical period, and to aid students in the practice of verse composition.
 There is also a Latin gradus by C.D.
 Yonge (1850); English-Latin by AC Ainger and HG Wintle (1890); Latin-French by F.J.M.
 Noël (1810); Greek by Thomas Morell (1762, new ed. ed. by E. Maltby, Bishop of Durham, 1815); John Brasse (1828).

 The large general dictionaries of Greek and Latin adopted this pattern of information.
 For example, the Liddell-Scott-Jones Greek-English Lexicon (1843) and its current derivatives give quantity information where it is crucial and where it is available; so do Charlton T. Lewis and Charles Short's A Latin Dictionary (1879) and its derivatives.
 The synonyms, epithets, poetical expressions and extracts became incorporated under the more important headings.